FRRouting/frr/doc/user/installation.rst

    software available on your machine.
 This is needed for systemd integration, if you disable watchfrr you cannot have any systemd integration.

-.. option:: --enable-systemd

-   Build watchfrr with systemd integration, this will allow FRR to communicate with systemd to tell systemd if FRR has come up properly.

 .. option:: --enable-werror

    Build with all warnings converted to errors as a compile option.
 This